 A virtual platform offers a functional simulation of physical hardware for the purpose of software development, integration and test.
 Virtual platforms do not eliminate the need for real hardware but supplement developer access to hardware while improving development capabilities.

-Figure 1: Zynq™-7000 EPP Extensible Virtual Platform moves product development to the desktop.
+Figure 1: Zynq™-7000 SoC Extensible Virtual Platform moves product development to the desktop.

 Benefits of a Virtual Platform

 Xilinx virtual platforms provide a number of benefits from pre-architecture product definition and system design through development, integration and test and finally delivery.
 These benefits include:

 - Early software development – Software teams can start developing device drivers and applications prior to hardware availability.